-As described earlier, manure management may lead to $N_2O$ emissions (i) from animal waste management systems, (ii) from agricultural soils due to use of manure as fertiliser and (iii) indirectly, following $NH_3$ and $NO_x$ emissions or N leaching and runoff.
+As described earlier, manure management may lead to N2O emissions

+- from animal manure management systems, - from agricultural soils due to use of manure as fertiliser and - indirectly, following NH3 and NO_x emissions or N leaching and runoff.

-Emissions from animal housing (animal waste management systems) could be reduced by shifting towards systems having low emissions of $N_2O$ .
-Storage of manure at aerobic conditions is known to result in more $N_2O$ formation than anaerobic storage of manure, as reflected in the emission factors.
-It should be noted, however, that systems with low $N_2O$ emissions may have relatively high emissions of $NH_3$ and $CH_4$ .
+Emissions from animal housing (animal manure management systems) could be reduced by shifting towards systems having low emissions of N_2O .
+Storage of manure at aerobic conditions is known to result in more N_2O formation than anaerobic storage of manure, as reflected in the emission factors.
+It should be noted, however, that systems with low N_2O emissions may have relatively high emissions of NH_3 and CH_4 .

-The amount of $N_2O$ formation in agricultural soils following some amount of N input is difficult to reduce.
+The amount of N_2O formation in agricultural soils following some amount of N input is difficult to reduce.
 Some studies show that, under specific circumstances, certain types of fertilisers give rise to higher emissions than others.
-However, it is as yet not possible to formulate general rules for fertiliser use leading to a reduction in $N_2O$ emissions.
-The use of chemical inhibitors (e.g. nitrification inhibitors) have been shown to decrease $N_2O$ formation for some time.
+However, it is as yet not possible to formulate general rules for fertiliser use leading to a reduction in N_2O emissions.
+The use of chemical inhibitors (e.g. nitrification inhibitors) has been shown to decrease N_2O formation for some time.
 However, it is as yet not known what the side-effects and long-term effects of inhibitors are on agricultural and surrounding natural soils.
 Inhibitors are therefore not recommended.

-A reduction in emissions of $NH_3$ and $NO_x$ may reduce indirect $N_2O$ formation.
-However, some techniques for reducing $NH_3$ emissions may lead to increased $N_2O$ emissions from soils and animal housing.
-For instance, injection of manure into soils instead of surface spreading may reduce $NH_3$ emissions and related indirect $N_2O$ emissions, but increase $N_2O$ formation in agricultural soils.
-Similarly, some methods for reducing $NH_3$ emissions from animal housing may increase $N_2O$ emissions.
+Any reduction in emissions of NH3 and NO_x will reduce indirect N2O formation.

+However, some techniques for reducing NH_3 emissions may lead to increased N_2O emissions from soils and animal housing.
+For instance, injection of manure into soils instead of surface spreading may reduce NH_3 emissions and related indirect N_2O emissions, but increase N_2O formation in agricultural soils.
+Similarly, some methods for reducing NH_3 emissions from animal housing may increase N_2O emissions.

-The most effective way to avoid $N_2O$ formation in agriculture is, therefore, by improving the efficiency of nitrogen use (Kroeze, 1996).
-This may result in a reduced N input to agricultural soils and, as a result, reduce formation of $N_2O$ .
-In addition, it may reduce nitrogen leaching and runoff, thus reducing indirect emissions of $N_2O$ .
+The most effective way to avoid N_2O formation in agriculture is, therefore, by improving the efficiency of nitrogen use (Kroeze, 1996).
+This may result in a reduced N input to agricultural soils and, as a result, reduce formation of N_2O .
+In addition, it may reduce nitrogen leaching and runoff, thus reducing indirect emissions of N_2O .